Whitgift School

 School community

 This is a large school, but mentors, a rock-solid tutor system and large Year Group Teams keep a close eye on each and every boy – and form solid relationships with parents too.
-Overseeing it all is the wonderfully empathetic deputy head pastoral Dayle Kirby who is laser focused on providing the best pastoral care to help the boys to mature on all fronts.
-The collegiate atmosphere between staff and pupils means boys feel able to bring issues to teachers and there are also three trained counsellors on site.
+Overseeing it all is the wonderfully empathetic deputy head pastoral Oz Bhatti who took up post in January 2026 but has been a member of staff for 11 years.
+The collegiate atmosphere between staff and pupils means boys feel able to bring issues to teachers and there are also four trained counsellors on site.
 Boys speak openly about the palpable community spirit here and the head believes that prefects should be chosen based on who they are rather than what they have achieved.
 Social challenges facing teenage boys in today's world are also firmly on the radar, and the Ideatum programme helps place pastoral care front and centre.

-One of Whitgift’s great strengths is its incredibly socially and ethnically diverse community – and the school is part of the John Whitgift Foundation, which runs one of the biggest educational bursary systems in the UK.
+One of Whitgift’s great strengths is its incredibly socially and ethnically diverse community.
+The school is part of the John Whitgift Foundation, which runs one of the biggest educational bursary systems in the UK, with a £2.1m pot.
 Around a quarter of boys are on significant means-tested bursaries (many on over 100 per cent fee assistance with extra funding for uniform and trips) and the school is committed to doubling this figure over the next decade through its Whitgift For All bursary fundraising initiative.
+‘Bursary boys in the school make such a difference,’ says Mr Seth.

 And finally....